-This IHIP curriculum provides clinicians the information they need to educate staff and other stakeholders.
-Included, how to replicate models of care developed to engage and retain hard-to-reach populations into HIV medical care.
+The curriculum provides clinicians the information they need to educate staff and other stakeholders on how to replicate models of care developed to engage and retain hard-to-reach populations into HIV medical care.
 It also can serve as a quality improvement initiative.
-Geared to helping agencies build their capacity to reach and serve people with HIV, from marginalized and underserved populations.
-That are not engaged in care, are unstable in, or sporadic to care, and/or have fallen out of care.
+The curriculum is geared to helping agencies build their capacity to reach and serve people with HIV, from marginalized and underserved populations that are not engaged in care, are unstable in or sporadically in care, and/or have fallen out of care.

-This Webcast introduces providers to several successful strategies for reaching the most vulnerable populations.
+This webinar introduces providers to several successful strategies for reaching the most vulnerable populations.